GlideAngle/flare-timing/flare-timing/prod-apps/docs/extract-input.rst

 we ignore.

 Competition
-    id, name, location, dates and UTC offset.
+    id, name, location, date range and UTC offset, discipline, Earth model and geometry math, stopped task score back time and turnpoint tolerance, scaling for arrival and leading weights.

 Nominal
     launch, goal, time, distance and minimal distance.

 Task
-    name and type of task, zones, speed section, start gates and pilots.
+    name and kind of task, zones, speed section, start gates and pilots, if and when stopped, scaling for arrival and leading weights and any penalties.

 Zone
-    name, latitude, longitude, altitude and radius.
+    name, latitude, longitude, altitude, open and close times, radius, shape.

 Pilot
-    name and either absentee status or track log file name.
+    name and track log file name normally but can be marked as absent or did not fly or flew having no track log sometimes being awarded distance or time manually by the scorer.

 Something to be aware of when parsing ``XML`` of ``*.fsdb`` is that attributes may be missing and in that case we’ll have to infer the